C-3PBro/automatedQuizSolver/README.md

 ### Prerequisites

-* Selenium (and a webdriver; in the code I use the chromedriver.exe)
+* Selenium
 * BeautifulSoup

-Other packages used in the code are 're' and 'time'
+In the code I use the chromdriver.exe (https://sites.google.com/a/chromium.org/chromedriver/downloads/) as a webdriver for Selenium.
+For the code to run properly, specify the file location of the chromedriver.exe (line 25 in the code).
+Other packages used in the code are 're' and 'time'.